vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Select parameters to output.

     `-s`, `--sort` *parameters*
       Sort output by parameters, comma separated.
-Sorted by idle time by default.
+Sorted by usage score by default.

 `cpu-scheduler package enable` *package*
   Enable *package* for use if it was previously disabled.